AndyD87/CcGitServer/README.md

 CcGitServer implements a very simplified DAV Server to communicate with git.

+## Requirements

 Nevertheless some requirements are necessary:
  - Webserver with rewrite support
    - Apache2: a2enmod rewrite
  - php >= 5.0
  - php-xml

+Recommended but not necessary
  - git with git-http-backend on server

 ## Setup

-This project is designe to run in *root* or in *root/git* directory of an webserver.
-The support for other directories is a target but not yet done.
+This project is designed to run without configuration in any directory in an webserver.
+Just the requirements as definied in [Requirements](.#Requirements)

 ### Example for apache on Ubuntu: